 Ruth Loomis becomes the first woman appointed to the United States Supreme Court.
 A staunch conservative, she immediately runs into conflict with Dan Snow, the high court's resident liberal.
-Although, they never agree on the issues before the Court, they develop a respect and affection for one another after several comedic encounters.
-Written by
+Although they never agree on the issues before the Court, they develop a respect and affection for each other after several comedic encounters.

 Dave Gan <firstname.lastname@example.org>